MariaLJijon/Stats_Project_2/README.md

 Applied Statistical Methods - Project 2
 Assassination Classroom

-Not so long ago I received very sensitive information notifying me that aliens were going to try to invade the Earth.
-One alien had managed to infiltrate the planet by kidnapping and then taking the form of Wayne Lee.
-Alien Wayne set base in Missoula, Montana, where he was making preparations for Earth’s invasion.
+Not too long ago I received very sensitive information notifying me that Martians were trying to invade the Earth.
+One very smart Martian had managed to infiltrate the planet by kidnapping and then taking the form of Wayne Lee.
+Alien Wayne set base in Missoula, Montana, where he was preparing for Earth’s invasion.
 It was fortunate my sources managed to get GPS data from Wayne’s phone for two weeks.
-Using that information, I will try to plant two bombs in Alien Wayne’s path to save the world, after all, 2020 has been crazy enough, we don’t need aliens.
+Using that information, I will try to plant two bombs in Alien Wayne’s path to save the world.
+After all, 2020 has been crazy enough.
 Using this information, I devised a Bomb Plan, as follows:

 1. Observe Wayne’s moving behavior: I will examine Wayne’s daily routine for two weeks based on his GPS data.